Korogaru Iwa, Kimi ni Asa ga Furu

 "Korogaru Iwa, Kimi ni Asa ga Furu" (転がる岩、君に朝が降る, Rock'n Roll, Morning Light Falls on You) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the third and last single of their fifth studio album, World World World, on February 6, 2008.
-The song was first introduced late 2007 during a live, onstage performance in Korea while the band was on its Project Beef tour.
-The song was ranked 8th on fans request for band's 10th anniversary live setlist on September 14, 2013.

 In December 2022, the song was used as the ending for the final episode of anime Bocchi the Rock!, where it was covered by Kessoku Band from the series.

 In June 2023, the song was selected as theme song to Television Kanagawa's broadcast of the Kanagawa qualifying tournament for the National High School Baseball Championship taking place in July.

+Writing

+The song was written by Masafumi Gotoh after Asian Kung-Fu Generation's first overseas concert in South Korea in 2007.
+Before the concert, he worried about how audiences would react, considering history between Korea and Japan, but that feeling quickly disappeared when the audience enthusiastically sang along.

+Live performances

+The song was first introduced by Gotoh during their performance at 2007 Monster baSH with him sang the first verse of the demo version.
+Then a full performance during Project Beef tour in late 2007.

+The song was ranked 8th on fans request for band's 10th anniversary live setlist on September 14, 2013.
+In July 2024, they performed this song on YouTube channel The First Take.